vojtajina/grunt-bump/README.md

 Type: `String`
 Default value: `upstream`

 If `options.push` is set to true, which remote repo should it go to?
+This is what gets set as `remote` in the `git push {remote} {branch}` command.
+Use `git remote` to see the list of remote repo's you have listed.
+[Learn about remote repos](http://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)

 #### options.gitDescribeOptions
 Type: `String`